STOP Plastic Produce Bags Pollution

 One Reusable produce bag eliminates at least 1000 plastic bags in its lifetime.

-Produce can be put in the fridge with the bag
+- Produce can be put in the fridge with the bag

-Breathable, wash and reuse.
+- Breathable, wash and reuse.

-It’s tested to be free from BPA, mercury, and lead.
+- It’s tested to be free from BPA, mercury, and lead.

-It’s a safe way to go plastic-free and ditch the single use disposables.
+- It’s a safe way to go plastic-free and ditch the single use disposables.

-REAL SOLUTION IS ONLY POSSIBLE WHEN ALL OF US CHANGE TO REUSABLE PRODUCE BAGS.
+REAL SOLUTION IS POSSIBLE WHEN

 Rise of Single-use Plastic Bags due to COVID-19 Pandemic